Bram-Vonk/21_Spark/docs/_src/data_understanding.rst

 The measurements are available since Q2 2018.

-Since then more and more transformers were equiped with DALI boxes and at the moment of writing (Q3 2021) a total number of 10,992 boxes are measured.
+Since then increasingly more transformers were equiped with DALI boxes and at the moment of writing (Q3 2021) a total number of 10,992 boxes are measured.
 Measurements on open doors (from safety perspective important) and currents, voltages and powers accumulated up to 89,052,020,404 records in the Snowflake table.

 For this project we focus first on the active power on a transformer om the medium voltage connection side.